Biden speech takeaways: More conciliation than conflict

 PASSING OVER CHINA BALLOON

-Biden had been on a winning streak countering the United States’ rising military and economic competitor China.
+Biden had been on a winning streak countering China, America’s rising military and economic competitor.

 Then Beijing brazenly floated a spy balloon across the United States, an embarrassing episode for Biden that culminated last weekend with him ordering the Pentagon to shoot the craft out of the sky over the Atlantic Ocean.